yourtempo/tempo-email-parser/README.md

-# tempo-message-splitter
+# tempo-email-parser

 Parse and extract main message from an HTML email.
-Also runs several transformations to the email so that it can be displayed safely and correctly.
+Also runs several transformations to the email so that it can be displayed safely and correctly inside a browser or Electron iframe for example.

 -   Extract quotations (replies), signatures
 -   Remove scripts, trackers